-\Students are considered to be in good academic standing with a G.P.A > 2.85.
+Students are considered to be in good academic standing with a G.P.A > 2.85.

-of those hours must be completed by the fall semester of the junior year (year 3).
+Students must also complete a minimum of 500 hours of "Clinical Experience Hours" before the end of the spring semester of their junior year.
+Seventy-five percent (375) of those hours must be completed by the fall semester of the junior year (year 3).
 Of these 500 hours, a minimum of 300 must be direct patient care while the remainder can be indirect.
 In addition, a minimum of 20 hours must be spent shadowing a physician assistant.
 Students will receive more information regarding the "Clinical Experience Hours" during their initial meeting with their academic advisors.